Statistical determinism in non-Lipschitz dynamical systems: Proofs

 where the temporal shift $t^\nu$, specified later in expression (\ref{eq_prTh1_B5}), depends on the regularization parameter $\nu > 0$.
-Observe that this shift does not affect system (\ref{eq_RenX2}): at times $t > t^\nu$, each non-vanishing solution $\bx(t)$ of (\ref{ODEb}) is uniquely related to the solution $\by(\tau),~w(\tau)$ of system (\ref{eq_RenX2}) through the relation
+Observe that $t^\nu$ was not present in the original definition (\ref{eqMainTh1_introB}), but it does not affect system (\ref{eq_RenX2}): at times $t > t^\nu$, each non-vanishing solution $\bx(t)$ of \eqref{ODEa}--\eqref{ODEb} is uniquely related to the solution $\by(\tau),~w(\tau)$ of system (\ref{eq_RenX2}) through the relations